rpm-software-management/dnf/doc/command_ref.rst

 -------------

 ``dnf mark install <package-specs>...``
     Marks the specified packages as installed by user.
+This can be useful if any package was installed as a dependency and is desired to stay on the system when :ref:`\autoremove_command-label` or :ref:`\remove_command-label` along with `clean_requirements_on_remove` configuration option set to True is executed.

 ``dnf mark remove <package-specs>...``
     Unmarks the specified packages as installed by user.
+Whenever you as a user don't need a specific package you can mark it for removal.
+The package stay still installed on the system and will removed when :ref:`\autoremove_command-label` or :ref:`\remove_command-label` along with `clean_requirements_on_remove` configuration option set to True is executed.
+You should use this operation instead of :ref:`\remove_command-label` if your not sure whether the package is a requirement of other user installed package on the system.

 ----------------
 Provides Command